 - Digital Rectal Examination (DRE)

-DRE typically takes less than a minute to perform.
-The doctor inserts a lubricated, gloved finger into the patient’s rectum to feel the surface of the prostate gland through the rectal wall to assess its size, shape, and consistency.
-Healthy prostate tissue is soft, like the fleshy tissue of the hand where the thumb joins the palm.
-Malignant tissue is firm, hard, and often asymmetrical or stony, like the bridge of the nose.
-If the examination reveals the presence of unhealthy tissue, additional tests are performed to determine the nature of the abnormality.
+It is a short test that takes less than a minute to perform.
+A lubricated, gloved finger is inserted into the patient’s rectum to feel the surface of the prostate gland through the rectal wall.
+This helps the doctor in assessing the size, shape, and consistency of the gland.
+When healthy, prostate tissue appears soft, similar to the fleshy tissue of our palm, at the point where Thumb joins the palm.
+In case of malignant growth, the tissue is firm, hard, and asymmetrical or stony in most of the cases.
+In case the presence of malign tissue is identified, the doctor suggests further tests to be performed to identify the nature of the abnormality.

 - AUA Symptom Index

-The AUA (American Urological Association) Symptom Index is a questionnaire designed to determine the seriousness of a man’s urinary problems and to help diagnose BPH.
-The patient answers seven questions related to common symptoms of benign prostatic hyperplasia.
-How frequently the patient experiences each symptom is rated on a scale of 1 to 5.
-These numbers added together provide a score that is used to evaluate the condition.
+The AUA (American Urological Association) Symptom Index is a questionnaire that helps in determining the complexity of the urinary problems.
+It is a great aid in diagnosing BPH.
+There are seven related to common symptoms of benign prostatic hyperplasia that a patient has to answer.
+Each question has a rating scale from 1 to 5.
+The scores are added to make a grand total which is used to evaluate the condition.
 An AUA score of 0 to 7 means the condition is mild; 8 to 19, moderate; and 20 to 35, severe.

 - PSA Test